nova0821/iotjs-wiki/Build-for-NuttX.md

 sudo ldconfig
 ```

+### 1. Get the sources

+If you haven't read [Build for Linux](https://github.com/Samsung/iotjs/wiki/Build-for-Linux) page, it would be better to read it.
+Some explanations may bee skipped in this document.

-### Directory structure
+#### Directory structure
-Assume harmony as the root folder so it may look like this
+Assume harmony as the root folder so it may look like this;
 * harmony
  * iotjs
  * nuttx

-### 1. Get the sources

 ```
 mkdir harmony; cd harmony